tuzijun111/Dynamic-Record-Linkage/README.md

 SimFunction contains all the similarity metrics.

-Cluster contains Navie, GreedyDB and incremental DB methods.
+Cluster contains Navie, GreedyDB(Hill-climbing) and incremental DB(Greedy) methods.

-Test outputs the results of Cora dataset.
+The updates processing is controled by the DSframe class.

+The ML model is built in python.
+And we call python script in the java programs.

-Synthetic outputs the results of synthetic dataset.
+All the experiments are run in the main function of the Synthetic synthetic dataset.